TheoKand/LogicTest/README.md

 </p>

 <p>
-There are more correct questions than the one provided here.
-A correct answer will provide a conclusive answer regardless of configuration and the answer (or the opposite) will always lead to freedom.
+There are more "correct" questions than the one provided here.
+A correct question will provide a conclusive answer regardless of configuration and the answer (or the opposite) will always lead to freedom.
   </p>